datacamp/authoring/docs/courses/guidelines/style.md

 ### Use "you" rather than "we"

-Supposedly it's empowering.
+You should be consistent about the promoun.
+DataCamp has standardized on "you" in order to empower students.

 Good: You are going to run a regression model.
 Bad: We are going to run a regression model.

 ### Use parentheses after function/method names